Examples of Mutants

 - Mutants born after a suitcase bomb goes off in New Jersey are the protagonists (and antagonists) of Tom De Haven's affecting novel Freaks' Amour.

-- The Chrysalids by John Windham features a society (implied to be post-nuclear apocalypse) where mutants are a common occurrence.
-However, seeing as its a Crapsack World, they're immediately exiled or killed on discovery.
+- The Chrysalids by John Wyndham features a post-apocalyptic society where mutants are a common occurrence.
+However, seeing as it's a Crapsack World, they're immediately exiled or killed on discovery.

 - Played very darkly in the metatextual post-apocalyptic novel The Iron Dream, where mutants are used as a metaphor for how fascists (specifically, Hitler) view other races than their own.

 - Mindscape: The Vermittlers, the only people who can penetrate the barrier, are not trusted because they are genetically engineered.
 In the novel, the Vermittlers have a parallel in the Sioux Indian Ghost Dancers; both groups are treated as outcasts and relate to the Barrier by singing to it.

 - In The Infected they're called, well, Infected.
 Otherwise the trope is played dead straight like the X-Men.
 Several times people have to reiterate that the Infected aren't contagious or anything, that's just the name that stuck when medical science was trying to decide what to make of them.